yanxifang/Gov-1347/README.md

 The data files that I've used are located in the *data* folder.

-My R scripts are located in the *scripts* folder.
+My R scripts are located in the *scripts* folder, and graphics can be found in the *images* folder.